-It’s been a while now that I’ve been hearing about how cool Austin Texas is.
+It’s been a while now that I’ve heard about how cool Austin, Texas is.
 Frequently mentioned on lists of best places to live, the city is growing in population by the day.
 So when I finally had the chance to spend a weekend in Austin, I jumped on the opportunity.

 My expectations were high, but Austin is one of those places that actually lived up to its hype.
 I had so much fun exploring the quirky neighborhoods, eating all the street food, finding secret bars, and cooling off in the natural swimming holes.

 If you’re planning a weekend trip to Austin, I’ve got you covered.
 Here’s a jam-packed Austin 2 day itinerary to help you make the most of your time there!

 To compliment your weekend in Austin, you’ll want to find somewhere to stay in that’s equally as cool as the city, and there are plenty of options to choose from.